claravilla/tea-cupper/README.md

 ### CHANGE OF SPEED
 There is a game speed variable set to 1, and each obstacle's speed is a multiplier of it.
 Every 7 seconds the game speed is randomly changed to 0.5 or 3, making the obstacles' speed increase or decrease.
-This lasts for 2 sec and then the game speed is resetted to 1.
+This lasts for 2 sec and then the game speed is reset to 1.

+### GAME RESET
+To avoid refreshing the page every time the game ends, the "replay" button is displayed at the end of each game.
+When clicked, the game variables are reset to original values and the game restarts.
+To control the reset, there is a boolean variable that is set to False when the game starts and to True when the games ends (win or lose).